rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 To make the application more intuitive and user friendly, we need a way of providing the user with relevant help information when required.
 The intent being that a user learns how to use a feature when they need it, colloquially just-in-time learning.
 This requires inferring of the context, similarly to the input context.
 To solve this tooltips are provided to display a short text when hovering over a UI element.

-Input hints tell the user what each button/axis does and are displayed over the controller based on the input context.
+Input hints tell the user what each button/axis does and are displayed over the controller based on the input context, see gallery.

 #### Alternatives